-Sex/gender: Consider both men and women Please tick (🗸) the relevant box: Overall impact: Positive Due to the fact that only one claim is submitted per household, it is difficult to fully consider the implications the proposals will have on this Neutral protected characteristic.
-Negative ✓ However, equalities monitoring indicates that the majority of claims (63%) are made by females (married and single titles) compared with males.
+Sex/gender: Consider both men and women

+Please tick (✓) the relevant box: Overall impact: Positive Due to the fact that only one claim is submitted per household difficult to fully consider the implications the proposals will h Neutral protected characteristic.
+However, equalities monitoring indicates that the majority of claims (63%) are made by females (married and single titles) compared with males.
 We also know that lone parents, part-time workers and carers are more likely to be women.
-The proposals are therefore considered to have a disproportionate impact on women.
+Negative ~ The proposals are therefore considered to have a disproportionate impact on women.
 Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
-The Council has considered the indirect discrimination and the legitimate aim of balancing the budget in the context of significant savings required.
-We also consider it is proportionate because the Council's budget situation is such that there are no feasible alternatives.
-Since 2013, Government grant for Council Tax Support was withdrawn and the scheme has been funded by the Council from its own resources.
-Changes to the Council Tax Support scheme have not been made since 2015.
-However, since 2015, the Council has increased the Council Tax by more than 1.96% each year.